Youngkin adviser who guided balancing act with Trump tries to smooth things over with former president

-Political consultant Jeff Roe, who clashed with Trump while working for presidential rival Ted Cruz in 2016, made the trip in recent weeks after the former president agreed to see him.
+Political consultant Jeff Roe, who clashed with Trump in 2016 while working for Sen. Ted Cruz (R-Tex.), at the time a Trump campaign rival, made the trip in recent weeks after the former president agreed to see him.

-Trump had complained to aides that he wasn’t getting enough credit for helping Youngkin secure his Nov.
-2 win, according to the three people, who spoke on the condition of anonymity because they were not authorized to discuss the matter.
+Trump had complained to aides that he wasn’t getting enough credit for helping Youngkin (R) secure his Nov.
+2 win, according to the three people who spoke on the condition of anonymity because they were not authorized to discuss the matter.

 “Trump was upset that he didn’t get proper credit,” one of the three said.

-Youngkin walked a tightrope during the campaign as he sought to excite pro-Trump Republicans without alienating the suburban moderates who’d fled the party under Trump.
+Youngkin walked a tightrope during the campaign as he sought to excite pro-Trump Republicans without alienating the suburban moderates who had fled the party under Trump.
 The Mar-a-Lago visit by Roe, who continues to advise Youngkin, might suggest that Youngkin’s balancing act with Trump is not behind him.

-Yet it was not clear if Roe, founder of Axiom Strategies made the trip at Youngkin’s behest.
+It was not clear whether Roe, founder of Axiom Strategies, made the trip at Youngkin’s behest.
 Roe declined to comment, as did a Youngkin spokesman.

-Roe continues to advise Youngkin but has many other clients — and a palpable desire to capitalize on the win in Virginia, where he helped a political novice beat veteran Democrat Terry McAuliffe in a state that President Biden had won a year earlier by 10 points.
+Roe has many other clients — and a palpable desire to capitalize on the win in Virginia, where he helped a political novice beat veteran Democrat Terry McAuliffe in a state that Joe Biden had won a year earlier by 10 points.

-Roe has taken a victory lap of sorts in recent weeks, party operatives and officials say, after the race in Virginia, pitching his services ahead of the midterms and talking about how the Youngkin campaign won.
+Roe has taken a victory lap of sorts in recent weeks, party operatives and officials say, pitching his services ahead of the midterms and talking about how the Youngkin campaign won.
 He has told others that the Youngkin campaign showed how to effectively manage Trump, political operatives who have spoken to him say.

-Celebrating Youngkin’s victory at a GOP retreat in the Allegheny Mountains early this month, Roe threw a party where he showed off an Axiom logo revamped to incorporate the number 74 (Youngkin will be Virginia’s 74th governor).
+Celebrating Youngkin’s victory at a GOP retreat in the Allegheny Mountains early this month, Roe threw a party where he showed off an Axiom logo revamped to incorporate the number 74.
+(Youngkin will be Virginia’s 74th governor.)
 Roe plastered it on all manner of swag: phone chargers, sugar cookies and Christmas ornaments.
 Even the ice sculpture at the martini bar bore the image.

 During his meeting with Trump, Roe asked the former president to endorse some of his other clients, according to two Trump advisers who spoke on the condition of anonymity to discuss a private conversation.

 During the meeting, Trump phoned David Perdue to suggest he hire Roe for his Georgia gubernatorial campaign, the advisers said.
-Trump made the call but Perdue, who is challenging Georgia Gov. Brian Kemp in the Republican primary with Trump’s support, did not agree to do so on the spot, the advisers said.
+Perdue, who is challenging Georgia Gov. Brian Kemp in the Republican primary with Trump’s support, did not agree to do so on the spot, the advisers said.

 Roe also critiqued some of the president’s current advisers, according to a person with knowledge of the meeting, and said he wanted to return and see Trump soon.

-Trump remains very skeptical of him, said two people familiar with the former president’s thinking, who spoke on the condition of anonymity to discuss a sensitive matter.
+Trump remains skeptical of Roe, said two people familiar with the former president’s thinking who spoke on the condition of anonymity to discuss the sensitive matter.

-“Every GOP consultant in the country is trying to get a piece of the hundreds of millions Trump is sitting on — and many are willing to come hat-in-hand to beg for it,” said a person in Trump’s orbit with knowledge of the meeting.
+“Every GOP consultant in the country is trying to get a piece of the hundreds of millions Trump is sitting on — and many are willing to come hat in hand to beg for it,” said a person in Trump’s orbit with knowledge of the meeting.
 The person said Trump believed Roe had belittled the former president’s role in Youngkin’s win.

-A wealthy political outsider who poured $20 million of his own money into his campaign, Youngkin embraced the former president in the first months of his bid — praising Trump by name and indulging Trump’s false claim Biden stole the White House.
+A wealthy political outsider who poured $20 million of his own money into his campaign, Youngkin embraced the former president in the first months of his bid — praising Trump by name and indulging Trump’s false claim that Biden stole the White House.

 But after winning the GOP nomination and Trump’s endorsement, Youngkin stopped dropping Trump’s name while still leaning into the culture-war themes popular with the ex-president’s fans.